Budgeting

 , 6 Comments

-When it comes to Christmas for your whānau, you want every penny spent to count!
-This time of year, is there any better way to say it than ‘cheap and cheerful’?
+When it comes to Christmas for your whānau, you want every dollar spent to count.
+At this time of year, is there any better way to say it than ‘cheap and cheerful’?
 That’s just what we’re after.

-In that spirit, here are 8 ways to hack Christmas when you're budgeting this season.
+In that spirit, here are eight ways to hack Christmas when you're budgeting this season.

-Especially with prices continually rising this year, we can all agree that more spending does not necessarily mean more Christmas.
-We’ve got to make sure we squeeze the most ‘Christmas’ out of that spend – as much uplifting fun as you can, however you celebrate.
+With prices continually rising, we can all agree that more spending more does not necessarily mean more Christmas.
+We’ve got to make sure we squeeze the most ‘Christmas’ out of our money – as much uplifting fun as you can, however you celebrate.
 Especially this year, may your money choices buy more cheer!

-Sticking to a checklist really ticks all the boxes for keeping spending on track.
-It keeps us on point, focused on the task at hand – the exact opposite of a shopping experience that is designed to keep us buying on impulse both in store and online.
+Sticking to a list really ticks all the boxes for keeping spending on track.
+It keeps us focused on the task at hand – the exact opposite of a shopping experience that’s designed to keep us buying on impulse both in store and online.
 Check yours twice… at least.

 Kids need books.
 Kids need togs.
 Kids need shoes.
 Persuade whānau that these kinds of presents will keep on giving rather than a whole bunch of plastic toys that will only end up as landfill in the end.
 Have you heard of the ‘want, need, wear, read’ strategy for gift giving?
 Giving one of each makes sure they get something they need (and gets them reading more).